 - Within 6 months of the incident that caused the problem; or

 - Within 6 months of discovering that you have a problem, provided that is within 12 months of the incident.

-Lyn Lynn the practice manager will be pleased to deal with any complaint.
-She will explain the procedure to you and make sure that your concerns are dealt with promptly.
+Andrew Wilkinson the Practice Manager will be pleased to deal with any complaint.
+He will explain the procedure to you and make sure that your concerns are dealt with promptly.
 You can make your complaint:

-In person – ask to speak to Lyn Lynn the practice manager
+In person – ask to speak to Andrew Wilkinson the Practice Manager

-In writing – some complaints may be easier to explain in writing - please give as much information as can, then send your complaint to the practice for the attention of the to Lyn Lynn the practice manager as soon as possible.
+In writing – some complaints may be easier to explain in writing - please give as much information as you can, then send your complaint to the practice for the attention of Andrew Wilkinson the Practice Manager as soon as possible.

 What we shall do